spencerkclark/faceted/README.md

   manuscript).
-- I want to make sure that the colorbars in all of my figures have the same thickness throughout my presentations or manuscripts; unfortunately it is hard to control this using the default `matplotlib` tools (you can set the thickness in relative space, but you need to be careful about what that means within the context of your figure size).
+- I want to make sure that the colorbars in all of my figures have the same thickness throughout my presentations or manuscripts.

-I have recently re-written the entire module to make it easier to add different layouts.
-Previously, the only two layouts enabled were a basic grid layout with no colorbar, and a grid layout with a common colorbar at the bottom of the figure.
-Now one could add a common colorbar to the bottom, left, top, or right of the figure, or one can add colorbars to each panel (also on the bottom, left, top, or right).
+Internally, this module uses the flexible [`matplotlib` `AxesGrid` toolkit](https://matplotlib.org/2.0.2/mpl_toolkits/axes_grid/users/overview.html#axes-grid1), which enables making panel plots with precise spacing in physical (rather than relative) space.

-Another project with a similar motivation is [panel-plots]( https://github.com/ajdawson/panel-plots); however it does not have support for adding colorbars to a dimensionally-constrained figure.
-Some of the re-write here was inspired by ideas in that project.
-In particular, adding user-settable padding to the edges of the figure (to add space for axes ticks, ticklabels, and labels) was a really good idea implemented in `panel-plots`; it eliminates the need for using `bbox_inches='tight'` when saving the figure, and enables the user to make sure that their figures are *exactly* the dimensions they need for their use.
-Also, using `fig.add_axes(rect)` (as is done in `panel-plots`) is a much cleaner way of constructing axes with specific sizes and positions than what was implemented here previously.
+Another project with a similar motivation is [panel-plots]( https://github.com/ajdawson/panel-plots); however it does not have support for adding colorbars to a dimensionally-constrained figure (it does not use `AxesGrid` internally).
+One part of the implementation there that inspired part of what is done here is the ability to add user-settable padding to the edges of the figure (to add space for axes ticks, ticklabels, and labels).
+This eliminates the need for using `bbox_inches='tight'` when saving the figure, and enables the user to make sure that their figures are *exactly* the dimensions they need for their use.

 Examples
 --------